An invariant-theoretic approach to three weight enumerators of self-dual quantum codes: Weight Enumerators of Quantum Codes

 \section{Weight Enumerators of Quantum Codes}

 {2.\arabic{equation}} {2.\arabic{theorem}}

-In this preliminary section, we recall some basic concepts and facts about quantum error-correcting codes, weight enumerators, and the MacWilliams identities.
+In this preliminary section, we recap some fundamental concepts and facts about quantum error-correcting codes, weight enumerators, and the MacWilliams identities.
 Let $p$ be a prime and $\F_q$ be a finite field of order $q=p^s$ for some $s\in\N^+$.
-Suppose that $\C^q$ denotes the state space of a $q$-ary quantum system, which can be regarded as a Hilbert space.
-We denote by $\{\cod x\mid x\in\F_q\}$ an orthonormal basis for $\C^q$.
+Let $\upzeta_p:=e^{\frac{2\uppi \sqrt{-1}}{p}}$ be a primitive $p$-th root of unity and $\tr$ denote the trace map from $\F_q$ to $\F_p$, i.e.,